The Neurodynamic Assessment for Decision-Making

 The science behind our assessments

-Our team has personally published own research in world-leading, peer-reviewed journals like Science.
+Our team has personally published their research in world-leading, peer-reviewed journals like Science.

-The result is EyeQ: the ADEPT tool to help you assess soft skills reliably!
+The result is EyeQ: the ADEPT tool to help you assess decision intelligence reliably!

-Digital and scalable: Our proprietary approach can be used on mobile devices, anywhere, anytime.
+Digital and scalable: You can use our proprietary approach on mobile devices, anywhere, anytime.

 Evidence-based: We are a University of Zurich label company built by scientists based on decades of research.

 Practical: We know that assessments alone aren’t enough.
-That’s why we focus on offering actionable insights that lead to real-world impact.
+That’s why we focus on offering actionable insights you can take forward for real-world impact.

 Thrilling and Engaging: We believe assessments should be enjoyable.
 Our tests are designed to be interactive and fun!